 Prayer niches adorned with intricate Islamic calligraphy and mosaics compete with Christian iconography.
 The cathedral at the mosque’s centre is a prominent display of wealth and power, contrasting with the low-lying and understated Muslim prayer hall.

 We put the Mosque-Cathedral visit towards the end of this day trip because the light from the bell tower is better in the afternoon.
-If you go up in the morning, the sun will be behind the mosque, making it difficult to capture in photographs.
+If you go up in the morning, the sun will be behind the mosque, making it difficult to photograph.

 We’d suggest booking the Bell Tower for around 1 to 1.5 hours after your entry for the Mezquita-Catedral.